Best Alberta 5-year fixed mortgage rates

 - 5-year mortgage rates are driven by 5-year government bond yields

-Popularity of 5-year fixed mortgage rates
+Historical 5-year fixed mortgage rates in Alberta

-Comparing 5-year fixed mortgage rates
+The popularity of 5-year fixed mortgage rates in Alberta

 What drives changes in 5-year fixed mortgage rates?